 7. You don’t really want to make a change

 At the end of the day, the real reason people don’t succeed is because reaching your company objectives is hard work and it requires change.

 If things are going well for you, or well enough, it might be easier to keep doing what you’ve been doing than get out of your comfort zone and risk failing.

 If you are honest with yourself and fall into this category, you need to ask yourself how important it is to your business (really) that you achieve the goal?

 If it is important but you just aren’t feeling motivated enough, my advice to you is to create a plan that you believe will get you there.
-Then, find someone to keep you accountable for following through.
+Then, find someone who is laser focus to keep you accountable for following through.
 Once you start down the road and see the first signs of progress your motivation will increase.

 Need help with your plan?
 Check out the replay of my most recent planning VIP Day (it’s free).

 Sign up for my Marketing and Sales VIP Planning Day